blackflux/lambda-example/README.md

     $ URL?input=[1,4,2,45,6]
     $ URL?input=[1,4,2,45,]

+#### Swagger Documentation

+Swagger documentation is automatically synchronized using the API definition, but also manually enriched.
+For an example on how this is accomplished see [test_https.js](test/test_https.js).
+The generated swagger file can be found [here](swagger.json).

 #### Rate Limit

 If you hit the endpoint many times quickly you will trigger the rate limit.